TheSleekBoyCompany/AnsibleHound/README.md

 ./collector -u 'http://localhost:8080/' -t '56KOmh...'
 ```

+> Note : If you have multiple instances of Ansible you need to run the collector against each of them

 ### Load Icons

 A script is provided to import the icon for the custom nodes used by AnsibleHound.